Sperm Mapping | The Turek Clinic

 In addition to being better at finding sperm, sperm mapping has a significantly shorter and easier recovery than traditional biopsy techniques.
 Men experience less discomfort after the procedure and can get back to their normal daily activities far more quickly.

 Sperm mapping is beneficial from a cost standpoint as well.
 Sperm retrieval and IVF-ICSI are expensive procedures, so it makes sense to know in advance of undergoing them whether sperm will be found in the testes.
-If nothing is found with sperm mapping, then sperm retrieval can be skipped altogether and IVF avoided as there is only a 1% chance that sperm was missed by this technique.
+Notably, if nothing is found with sperm mapping, then sperm retrieval procedures can safely be skipped altogether and IVF avoided as there is a less than 1% chance that sperm was missed by this technique.

 On the contrary, Dr. Turek’s success rate at retrieving sperm that is previously identified with sperm mapping is 95%-100%.
 This means that IVF can be confidently pursued using fresh testicular sperm without the need for having “backup” donor sperm, or freezing unfertilized eggs, or canceling IVF cycles after they have been started.
 Patients who pursue “blind” sperm retrievals without advanced knowledge of sperm presence provided by sperm mapping will need to consider having “backup” plans for IVF and sperm in 50% of cases.